Using Triggers and sinks¶

 kn command, the Trigger is listening for any CloudEvents coming into the Broker.

-The following example shows how to use Filters.
+The expand the next note to see how to use Filters.

 You may need to refresh the page to see your changes.